sameeranees/RL_Multi_Robot/README.md

 This project contains implementations of multiple state-of-the-art reinforcement learning algorithms applied to robot navigation tasks.
 The project was developed as part of a Master's thesis research on comparing different RL approaches for autonomous navigation in simulated environments.

+**FOR ISAAC SIM environment please send me an email to give access as it cannot be made publically available**

 ## Algorithms Implemented

 - **Deep Q Network (DQN)** - Value-based RL with experience replay [1]